Registered Polysomnographic Technologist (RPSGT) to AAS in PSG Transition

 - MED 118 – Medical Law and Ethics

-This course covers legal relationships of physicians and patients, contractual agreements, professional liability, malpractice, medical practice acts, informed consent, and bioethical issues.
-Emphasis is placed on legal terms, professional attitudes, and the principles and basic concepts of ethics and laws involved in providing medical services.
+This course covers the legal relationships of physicians and patients, contractual agreements, professional liability, malpractice, medical practice acts, informed consent, and bioethical issues.

 - PSG 212 – Infant/Pediatric PSG